GKaszewski/codebase-to-prompt/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome\!
 Feel free to open issues or submit pull requests.